eugenymironenko/ve-sdk-android-export-sample/README.md

 [![](https://www.banuba.com/hubfs/Banuba_November2018/Images/Banuba%20SDK.png)](https://www.banuba.com/video-editor-sdk)

-# Android Banuba Export API Integration Sample
+# Android Banuba AI Video Editor Export API Integration Sample

-This repository contains sample of using Banuba Export API.
-The sample demonstrates how to create a video with text and sticker effects.
+This repository contains a sample of using AI Video Editor Export API in your mobile app.

+Export API can apply configurable effects to video and export that video with specified parameters.
+Export API has no UI, hence cannot display applied effects.

+It contains the must-have video editing features such as adding video effects, gif/text, watermark, speed effects, color effects, AR effects to the exported video with a predefined position, duration and period.
+It can also edit the aspect ratio.
+Supports export in foreground or background mode.

 - [Requirements](#Requirements)
 - [Dependencies](#Dependencies)